-We thank reviewers of the paper.
-Portions of this research were conducted with high performance computational resources provided by the Louisiana Optical Network Infrastructure [8].
+We thank reviewers of the journal.
+This is a substantially extended version of a paper presented at the 33rd IEEE International Parallel & Distributed Processing Symposium (IPDPS '19)^[42].
+Portions of this research were conducted with high performance computational resources provided by the Louisiana Optical Network Infrastructure^[8].
 This research was supported by the Louisiana Board of Regents under grant number LEQSF(2016-19)-RD-A-25.